tinko26/ao/docs/environment/buffer.md

 ## Initialization

-A buffer can be initialized by clearing all its members.
+A buffer can be initialized by clearing all of its members.

 ```c
 ao_buffer_t * b;